← All comparisons

 When Apify is the better fit

-How much does a TikTok profile lookup actually cost?
+What does a TikTok profile lookup cost on each platform?

 ScenarioSocial FetchApify

-Do unused purchases roll over?Yes — never expireN/A — billed per event at time of use
+Unused PAYG credits roll over?Yes — PAYG packs never expireN/A — billed at time of run

 Apify pricing from apify.com/clockworks/tiktok-scraper (May 2026).
-Clockworks TikTok Scraper lists from ~$3.70 per 1,000 results; video and comment events can cost more.
-Alternative actors use different models (flat per-request or compute units).
+Clockworks lists from ~$3.70 per 1,000 results; video and comment events can cost more.
+Other Actors use different models (flat per-request, compute units only, or hybrid).
+Always check the specific Actor's pricing tab before estimating.

 Feature checklist